Fill out the form to get more information about the Grace Hopper Program bootcamp of your choice.

 Learn about some of the most significant Black women innovators in technology and how their work impacts our daily lives.

-Founded in 2011 by Software Engineer Kimberly Bryant, Black Girls Code teaches basic programming principles, leadership skills, and creativity empowerment to Black girls and gender nonconforming youth of color.
-Under current CEO Christina Jones’s leadership, the organization aims to place 1 million girls in tech by 2040.
+Black Girls Code teaches basic programming principles, leadership skills, and creative empowerment to Black girls and gender nonconforming youth of color.
+Under the current leadership of CEO Cristina Jones, the organization aims to place 1 million girls in tech by 2040.

 Annie Easley: Foundational Rocket Science Technology

-Annie Easley’s computer programming code became critical to the development and ongoing programming of electric cars, space shuttles, and the Centaur upper-stage rocket.
+Annie Easley's programming was essential to the Centaur rocket program, and her research contributed to the development of hybrid vehicle technology.
 She’s also credited with innumerable contributions to race and gender rights and representation in the workplace—known throughout NASA and beyond as a committed teammate, ally, and mentor for Black women in tech.

 Using a combination of mathematics, computer programming, and data analytics, West created a model of the Earth’s surface using satellite data.
 This served as one of the foundations of the Global Positioning System (GPS).